cmsamaaa/ndi-tap-2023/README.md

 - This command will install all necessary dependencies based on the `package-lock.json`.
 - You only need to run this command <b>once</b> in the project directory.
-- You do not need to run this if you are using Docker.

 ### `npm start`

 - This command starts the node server located in the root of the repository.
 - Alternatively, you may run `node app.js`.
-- You do not need to run this if you are using Docker.
 - You can now access the app through `localhost:3000`.

 ### `npm run dev`

-- This command starts the node server in development mode.
+- This command starts the node server in development mode using nodemon.
-- It will monitor for any changes to the TypeScript files and compiles whenever necessary, afterwards it will restart the node server.
+- It will monitor for any changes to the JavaScript files and restart the node server when changes are observed.
-- Alternatively, you may run `nodemon -q app.js`
+- Alternatively, you may run `nodemon app.js`
-- For more info, please refer to [Nodemon](https://github.com/remy/nodemon#nodemon)
+- For more info, please refer to [Nodemon](https://github.com/remy/nodemon#nodemon).

 ### `npm run test`

 - This command runs the unit tests and generates a code coverage report.
 - Code coverage report are generated in `./coverage`, in HTML format for ease of readability.
-- Alternatively, you may run `nyc --reporter=html --reporter=text mocha test/household.js --timeout 5000 --exit"`
+- Alternatively, you may run `nyc --reporter=html --reporter=text mocha test/test.js --exit"`
 - For more info, you may read up on them in their official documentations: [Istanbul / nyc](https://istanbul.js.org/) , [Mocha.js](https://mochajs.org/), [Chai.js](https://www.chaijs.com/).